Blog

 Unlike budgeting methods that require tracking every transaction, pay yourself first:

-• Can be adjusted using percentages instead of fixed amounts
+• Can be adjusted using percentages rather than fixed amounts

-Many people find this method easier to stick to because it’s simple and repeatable.
+Some people find this method easier to maintain because it is simple and repeatable.

-This approach can create a sense of momentum because savings are handled early.
-Over time, this may support:
+This approach can create a sense of progress because savings are handled early.
+Over time, some people report:

 Step-by-step guide to implementing pay yourself first